Supreme Court's conservatives lean towards limiting abortion rights after dramatic oral arguments on Mississippi law banning abortions after 15 weeks

 The dispute represents the culmination of a decades-long effort on the part of critics of the landmark opinion that legalized abortion nationwide to return the issue to the states, a move that would almost immediately eviscerate abortion rights in large swaths of the South and the Midwest.

-Chief Justice John Roberts seemed to be looking for a middle ground to allow states to ban abortion earlier -- moving up the viability line from the current 22 to 23 weeks -- but leaving in place some remnants of a woman's right to end an abortion.
+Chief Justice John Roberts seemed to be looking for a middle ground to allow states to ban abortion earlier -- moving up the viability line from the current 22 to 23 weeks -- but leaving in place some remnants of a woman's right to end a pregnancy.
 He said 15 weeks was not a "dramatic departure" from viability.

 Another key justice, Brett Kavanaugh, however, noted that even if the issue were returned to the states, abortion would still be available in some of those states.
 He conceded that supporters of abortion rights have a "forceful argument" but asked if there were two interests at stake, why the court should be the arbiter.